MicrosoftDocs/cpp-docs/docs/ide/live-share-cpp.md

 ## Live Share host and guests

-In a Live Share session there is a host and one or more guests.
+In a Live Share session, there's a host and one or more guests.
 Both host and guests can use either Visual Studio or Visual Studio Code.
 A Visual Studio 2019 host on Windows can share with a Visual Studio Code guest on Linux.

 The host provides the guests with everything they need to be productive.
-Guests are not required to have the source code, compiler, external dependencies, or even the same installed components.
+Guests aren't required to have the source code, compiler, external dependencies, or even the same installed components.

 The host and guests can use these IntelliSense features: